12. Fetching Financial Data from the Web#

 Getting ready#

-For this recipe, we will use the Python libraries yfinance
+For this recipe, we will use the Python libraries yfinance and pandas_datareader.

 If you use pip to manage your Python packages, you can install these libraries using the following commands